European 2-day Baku wedding: 80-guest intimate Caspian

 Q: Can we import Italian wine for the reception?
 A: Yes, monthly.
 Birtour clears wine via a temperature-controlled freight channel with customs paperwork 2 weeks ahead.
 We have run Italian, French, Spanish, and Portuguese wine imports for European wedding receptions; the operating overhead is documented and the lead time is reliable.

-Q: Is Icherisheher (Old City) available for civil ceremonies?
+Q: Can you hold a wedding ceremony inside Baku's Old City?
 A: Yes, in specific restored heritage courtyards with capacity up to about 100 chairs.
 The courtyard we use for European weddings books 4–6 months ahead in the April–June and September–October windows.
-UNESCO heritage status means amplified-sound is capped and after-cocktail-hour events move to the 5★ reception venue.
+UNESCO World Heritage status means amplified sound is capped and events move to the 5★ reception venue after the cocktail hour.

 Q: How far in advance do we need to book?
 A: 6–9 months is comfortable for an 80-guest 2-day program.
 Inside 4 months, the Old City courtyard slot becomes the constraint rather than the hotel block.
 The Caspian-front 5★ for a Saturday September reception sells 5–7 months ahead.